awsdocs/aws-glue-developer-guide/doc_source/aws-glue-programming-etl-partitions.md

 In many cases, you can use a pushdown predicate to filter on partitions without having to list and read all the files in your dataset\.
 Instead of reading the entire dataset and then filtering in a DynamicFrame, you can apply the filter directly on the partition metadata in the Data Catalog\.
 Then you only list and read what you actually need into a DynamicFrame\.

-For example, in Python you could write the following:
+For example, in Python, you could write the following\.

 ```
 glue_context.create_dynamic_frame.from_catalog(